jsenv/assert/docs/usage.md

 ## Writing tests with _@jsenv/assert_

-This part contains a few recommendations on how to write tests using _@jsenv/assert_.
+This part contain recommendations on how to write tests using _@jsenv/assert_.
-These guidelines should help to write consistent tests and see how _@jsenv/assert_ is meant to be used.
+These guidelines helps to write consistent tests and illustrates how _@jsenv/assert_ is meant to be used.

 After an introduction on the AAA pattern, several practical examples are shown.